metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 ## Packers @ Eagles

 Packers might be turning over a new leaf.
 Randall Cobb and Christian Watson making plays now, giving Rodgers just enough weaponry to stitch together a competent offense.

+Donkey Kong Suh still got some juice in him.